 Isabella made her solo debut with orchestra at the age of ten, performing with the Capitol Symphonic Youth Orchestra at the Kennedy Center, and has gone on to play with the Oistrakh Symphony of Chicago, the Waukegan Symphony Orchestra, the New North Shore Symphony Orchestra, the Northbrook Symphony Orchestra, the Lakeview Orchestra, the DuPage Symphony Orchestra, the Elmhurst Symphony Orchestra, the Kishwaukee Symphony, the Civic Orchestra of Chicago, and the Cleveland Orchestra.

 In addition to performing solo music, Isabella enjoys playing chamber music.
 Her Dasani String Quartet was awarded the Silver Medal in the Junior Division of the 2020 Fischoff Chamber Music Competition, and tied for the Grand Prize in the Amateur Division of the 2020 Chicago International Music Competition.
-She appeared with that quartet on Introductions in May 2020, and previously appeared on the show in March 2020, June 2019, and December 2017.
+She appeared with that quartet on Introductions in May 2020, and previously appeared on the show in March 2020, June 2019, December 2017, and with her older brothers Nicholas and Joshua in June 2014.
+She also performed a Dame Myra Hess Memorial Concert in October 2020.

 Isabella studies with Almita Vamos as a Scholarship Fellow at the Music Institute of Chicago Academy, and this fall she will begin studying with Martin Beaver at the Colburn School in Los Angeles.
-Isabella is very thankful to play on a Dom Nicolò Amati violin from circa 1740, generously on loan to her from Kenneth Warren and Son.
+Isabella is very thankful to play on a Dom Nicolò Marchioni detto ‘Amati’ violin from Bologna circa 1740, generously on loan to her from Kenneth Warren and Son.

 Johannes Brahms: Violin Sonata No. 3 in D minor, Op.
 108